 2019: We developed myKidneyPlan (CDK&Me), our first patient-centered education mobile application for kidney disease.
 We expanded our patient monitoring portfolio with the Starling Fluid Management Monitoring System through the acquisition of Cheetah Medical and forged a partnership with bioMerieux on AKI diagnostics.
 We launched Myxredlin, the first and only ready-to-use insulin for IV infusion, capping off the addition of seven premixed drugs since 2016.

-2020: Through a partnership with COSMED, we received U.S. FDA clearance of Q-NRG+, a metabolic monitoring device utilizing indirect calorimetry technology that accurately measures a patient's calorie needs to help inform prescription and administration of nutrition therapy.
-Additionally, we acquired Seprafilm adhesion barrier from Sanofi, partnered with MediAware, a specialist in clinical big-data analytics, with the intent to support our development of next-generation infusion pump dose error reduction software and received regulatory approval in several countries for the Evo IQ Syringe Infusion System.
+2020: As a global leader in healthcare, we stepped up to meet the unprecedented needs in supporting the global healthcare system due to the global COVID-19 pandemic.
+Our life-sustaining products were critical at the onset and remained essential throughout the prolonged pandemic.
+Innovation remained a priority during this time.
+Through partnering with COSMED, we received U.S. FDA clearance of Q-NRG+, a metabolic monitoring device utilizing indirect calorimetry technology that accurately measures a patient's calorie needs to help inform prescription and administration of nutrition therapy.
+We also acquired Seprafilm adhesion barrier from Sanofi and partnered with MediAware, a specialist in clinical big-data analytics, with the intent to support our development of next-generation infusion pump dose error reduction software and received regulatory approval in several countries for the Evo IQ Syringe Infusion System.